 It is strongly recommended that faculty organizers make requests for matching funds BEFORE submitting the application, as it may not be possible for home campuses or granting agencies to appropriate funds if the request comes after the announcement of the UCHRI award.

-All applicants are encouraged to familiarize themselves with UCHRI’s online journal, Foundry, and to consider submitting work pertaining to Foundry’s new open call, Living Through Upheaval.
+All applicants are encouraged to familiarize themselves with UCHRI’s online journal, Foundry, and to consider it as an outlet for their work.
 Foundry seeks academic submissions that experiment with content and form, and that push beyond the constraints of traditional academic publishing.

 The project description should be a maximum of 2,000 words and include the following elements:

 - Intellectual Agenda, including the relevance and importance of the project for the campus(es), the partner organization, and broader publics.
-Explain how your project speaks to the Living Through Upheaval theme, or addresses issues of urgent contemporary concern.
+Explain how your project speaks to the Refuge and Its Refusals theme, or addresses issues of urgent contemporary concern.

 - List of Participants, including each participant’s name, brief biography, and relevance/contribution to the collaborative project and its stated objectives.
 Commitments from non-UC participants should be evident.

 - Proposed Objectives, including goals and expected outcomes, how the project will potentially impact various communities, and how this impact might be evaluated or measured.

 - Partnership Statement, describing the key features of your intended collaboration with partner organizations and participants, and a description of the target audiences.
 What are the stakes for the partner organization and their constituencies who might participate in the project?

 - Outreach Strategies for involving broader communities, including an explanation of why the chosen strategy is particularly suited for the target audience.